PgDoorman Basic Usage Guide

 portPort number of the PostgreSQL server

-pool_sizeMaximum number of server connections for this database
+pool_sizeMaximum number of server connections for this pool

 min_pool_sizeMinimum number of server connections to maintain